jessedc/JCTiledScrollView/README.md

 # JCTiledScrollView

+by Jesse Collis

+  * [Visit JCMultimedia.com.au][2]
+  * [Follow @sirjec on Twitter][3]

+## About JCTiledScrollView

 JCTiledScrollView is a set of classes that wraps UIScrollView and CATiledLayer.
 It aims to simplify displaying large images and PDFs at multiple zoom scales.
 As the project evolves it's moving towards becoming a fully featured custom map view replacement with gestures and annotation support.

-JCTiledScrollView is under continuous development by [Jesse Collis][3] <jesse@jmcultimedia.com.au>.

 Feature requests and pull-requests are most welcome.

-### Features
+## Features

  * Display tiled bitmap images and single page PDFs with two separate classes
  * Supports standard and high resolution displays